 2. Know what you are getting

 You are a small business, money is tight, and it’s easy to choose the cheapest hosting package around, but do you really know what you are getting from your web host?
 The usual things like customer support, the resources you will get, reliability and uptime, and the location of the web host should all play a part.

 However, be wary of being ‘uphold’ an expensive package on the off chance that the ‘Kate’ effect might happen to your business.
 There is no point wasting money on resources you don’t need or use, especially as cloud hosting enables you to pay for just the resources you use and when you no longer need them, you are no longer charged for them.

 3. Make sure the provider offers 24/7 UK-based support

 When things do go wrong you want to be able to speak with trained professionals, and you want to be able to get hold of them.
 Not enough value can be placed upon great technical support, and this means having access to that support at any time.
 Choose a web host who is upfront about their support levels, check their SLA (service level agreement) for their guaranteed uptime and trawl social media looking for any reviews on that provider.

 Some web hosting providers, like Memset, offer fully customisable services and have technology in place to actively monitor the availability and performance of your website which can ensure problems, like a spike in traffic, are identified quickly and dealt with.

 One of the primary advantages of cloud computing is its scalability.
 If you’ve signed up for dedicated server hosting and you need immediate additional resources you do not have time to wait for your web host to scale up additional resources for you.
 Similarly, with shared hosting, you cannot afford to lose the fight for additional resources.
-With virtual or cloud-based hosting you can increase your dedicated available resources immediately, when you need it.
+With virtual or cloud-based hosting you can increase your dedicated available resources immediately when you need them.
 This can save you a lot of stress and may even save some customers because the process is seamless.